mozilla/sep315/labs/03-investigating.md

       * Find the IAM user name in `details.useridentity.username`
   * There are other types of IAM entities like `AWSService` and `AWSAccount` which we'll ignore for now

+## New S3 bucket suddenly made public

+### Scenario

+You have a S3 bucket storing both public and sensitive data in AWS.
+Someone needed to provide a direct link to the public data and noticed the bucket was not public, so they set it to public.
+Unfortunately, they haven't noticed that this bucket also contained private data!

+Your goal is to figure which buckets were made public, and optionally, to test an alert that would detect this as it happens in order to shorten the time during which the bucket is exposed to the public in the future.

+> **Tip**: If stuck, have a look at the [https://docs.aws.amazon.com/AmazonS3/latest/API/Welcome.html](AWS S3 API
+> functions), these are logged by CloudTrail and ingested in MozDef.
+Once you find the type of function used to give
+> public access, try to look for them.

+### Breadcrumbs

+These are pointers to different possible ways to solve this problem.

+- Find S3 buckets and list their permissions
+- Find S3 bucket update events in MozDef and filter by how their permissions have been modified
+- Create an alert using your learning from the previous lab exercises, which will detect the event live, based on the MozDef search results
+- Extra points: try to make the alert not alert on new public buckets in order to reduce false positives!